grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 ## Create a custom namespace and add the Helm repository

-Using a custom namespace solves problems later on because you do not have to overwrite the default namespace.
+Using a custom namespace solves problems later on because you don't have to overwrite the default namespace.

 1. Create a unique Kubernetes namespace, for example `tempo-test`: